 This means although they will understand local recruitment laws and regulations, they may not know what is required of a company hiring from abroad to remain compliant.

-3. Work With a Global PEO
+3. Work With an International PEO

 Investing in an International Professional Employment Organization (PEO) offers various benefits.
 An international PEO provides employee management services and assists with the hiring and onboarding employees, payroll, benefits and other HR responsibilities.

 International PEOs offer an end-to-end employment solution that enables organizations to hire and onboard talent from abroad.
 They also ensure an organization remains compliant with local legal requirements.

 By using a team of local employment experts, an international PEO recruits international employees and becomes the legal Employer of Record (EOR).
 Ultimately, this means businesses can get to market quicker while also saving on expansion costs.
 Risk mitigation, compliance and benefits are all taken care of by the international PEO, allowing a business to focus on other important matters.

 Fulfilling Your Global Expansion Needs

 At Global Expansion, we’re experts in quickly and compliantly growing your international operations team without the need for a permanent establishment.
 As an international PEO and EOR, we take full responsibility for legal, compliance, HR, payroll, tax and employee benefits for your global team, wherever they are.

 We have entities in over 200 countries across the globe, allowing us to efficiently recruit strong international talent anywhere in the world, using local knowledge and experience to ensure hiring regulations, laws and requirements are adhered to.
 With regional experts handling your human resources management, you can be confident that your global employment will be professionally managed from start to finish.

 To research hiring information for a specific country, visit. our Countrypedia.